 Learn More Get Carrier Ratings See how others have rated their health carriers on a variety of measures, such as customer service, network of providers, and online experience.
 These consumer ratings and specific comments are available at upoint.aon.com during enrollment and throughout the year.
 Your specific medical options are based on where you live.
 You'll be able to see the options available to you when you enroll.
 If you live outside the service areas of all the insurance carriers, you can choose an out-of-area option at the Silver coverage level.
 Aetna will be the insurance carrier.
 (Note: Coverage may be slightly different than the Silver option on this site.
 Refer to upoint.aon.com for details.).
-Contacts You can reach a customer service representative by web chat through UPoint at upoint.aon.com.
-You can also call the Aon Service Center at 1.855.625.5500 from 8:00 a.m. - 4:30 p.m.
-CT Monday through Friday.
-If you don't connect with a representative right away, you will be given the option to save your place in line and be called back once a representative is available.
+Contacts Once logged on to UPoint at upoint.aon.com, look for the "Need Help?" icon to ask any questions you may have.
+This virtual assistant can also connect you with a web chat representative and other helpful resources.
 Health Pros are also available to assist with tough issues like claims and billing disputes.
 Questions About Coverage?

 Start by contacting the insurance carrier directly.
 They know their coverage rules best.
 If you enrolled in a Bronze, Bronze Plus, or Silver medical coverage level, check out the HSA User's Guide (PDF) for additional contacts during the year.
 Contact a Health Pro Have questions about your claims or coverage?
-Start by contacting your insurance carrier directly.
+Once your coverage has begun, you can start by contacting your insurance carrier directly.
 They know their coverage rules best and have the final say on all claims and billing questions.
 Sometimes you need more help than your insurance carrier can provide.
 If you have a billing issue, such as your provider charging you more than the amount your Explanation of Benefits (EOB) says you owe, or you believe your plan covers more than what your EOB shows, Alight Advocacy Services is available.
 Alight Health Pros are experts in handling and resolving your claims and billing issues.
-Find more information about Health Pros here.
 If you aren't satisfied with the resolution, you can file an appeal through your insurance carrier, who will be able to direct you through that process.
 Have a large provider bill?
 Bill negotiation services may be able to save you 20% or more.
 Questions?

 Don't worry.
 You have backups.
 When you face a billing issue: - 1.
 Start with your insurance carrier. - 2.
-Email a Health Pro at AlightHealthPro@alight.com or call 1.866.300.6530 if you need help. - 3.
+Email a Health Pro at AlightHealthPro@alight.com or call 1.855.625.5500 if you need help. - 3.
 File an appeal if you're unhappy with the final outcome.
-Get the Answers Have a question?
+Get Answers Have a question?
 We've got you covered.